-But for those woodworkers who want to understand “why” comprehensively, Richard has delved thoroughly into the science and math behind wood technology.
+But for those woodworkers who want to understand “why”, Richard has delved into the science and math behind wood technology.
 You can go as deep as you like.

 This book required a significant investment by Lost Art Press to produce and print.
-At 336 pages, measuring 9” x 12” the text is printed on heavy 80g matte coated paper for accurate color reproduction.
+At 336 pages, measuring 9” x 12”, printed on heavy 80g matte coated paper for accurate color reproduction.

 Hardback wrapped in a grey cotton cloth and stamped with a die from a hand-printed woodcut.